OpShin/opshin-book/src/smart_contract_tour/validator_scripts.md

     assert creator_is_cancelling_gift or recipient_is_collecting_gift, "Required signature missing"
 ```

+Two notes:
+- to access the datum that was attached to the spent output, the easiest way is to use `own_datum_unsafe` which is provided to you in the prelude
+- we don't access the redeemer here, because we don't need it.
+It would be available as `context.redeemer`

 This might be a bit to take in, especially the logic for checking the signatures.
 The most important part is that you see the parameters and the return type resp. the `assert` statements actually controlling the validation.